What is Emotional Withholding in Relationships?

 As you move forward, remember:

-- Healing Takes Time: Breaking patterns of withholding doesn’t happen overnight.
-Celebrate small victories and give yourselves grace as you navigate the process.
+• Healing Takes Time: Breaking patterns that cause emotional distress doesn’t happen overnight.
+Celebrate small victories and give each other grace as you navigate the process.

-- Vulnerability Is Key: True intimacy grows when both partners feel safe to share their thoughts, fears, and emotions openly.
+• Vulnerability Is Key: True intimacy grows when both partners feel safe to share their thoughts, fears, and emotions openly.
+Vulnerability heals.

 Seeking Professional Support